AashitaK/ML-Workshops/README.md

 ### Topics covered in the guided sessions and hands-on exercises:
-Session 1: Data exploration and feature engineering using pandas - 1
+Session 1: Exploratory Data Analysis and Feature Engineering using Pandas - 1
 - Pandas dataframes as the data structure for datasets
 - Converting csv files to dataframes
 - Slicing and indexing dataframes using conditionals as well as iloc and loc methods.